Ottawa Jazz Festival: History

 The festival was established in 1980 when local musicians Bob Misener, Tony Pope and Bill Shuttleworth came together to organize a weekend of jazz music in Major's Hill Park.

 In 2007, Dave Brubeck attracted nearly 10,000 fans (filling the park) to a crowd-thrilling show.
 Brubeck returned in 2010 to play with the National Arts Centre Orchestra.

 In 2020, the COVID-19 pandemic forced the cancellation of the festival.
 In place of the event, a virtual concert series named Tenacity was streamed to both domestic and international audiences.
 In August 2021, despite many pandemic-related restrictions, the festival returned for a four-day span of live and virtual concerts with over 50 artists performing.
 In 2022, the festival made a full in-person return with a nine-day lineup featuring artists like the Punch Brothers, Kamasi Washington, Holly Cole, Cory Wong, Cory Henry, Jazz at Lincoln Center Orchestra, and more.

 In 2024, Petr Cancura, who had been the festival's artistic director, became festival executive director as well.

 Since 2009, the festival has brought in over $448 million in tourism spending as of 2023.

 Programming

-From 1990 to 2010, the wide-ranging but jazz-centred sound of the festival was the work of the festival's knowledgeable programming director, Jacques Émond.
+From 1990 to 2010, the wide-ranging but jazz-centred sound of the festival was the work of the festival's programming director, Jacques Émond.